r19m89s/TechResume/Rosalie_Stevenson_Resume.md

 ### TubeMogul - Software Engineer In Test
 #### 08/10/14-1/1/17
 Developing test suites in Java, Python, and bash scripts to monitor, unit test, and  improve the quality for both the RTB (Real-Time Bidding) and PTV (Programmatic Television) teams within a larger advertising company.
-- Monitored and contributed to release processes.
-- Monitored and contributed to server health.
+- Monitored and contributed to release processes and server health.
 - Contributed to a larger testing infrastructure, built in JUnit, to black-box test RTB data.
 - Created a test module to monitor Kafka messaging in Java.
 - Consistently contributed to the automation (in several different languages) of both back end and front end test processes.